International-Data-Spaces-Association/IDS-testbed/Testbed/PreparingPreconfiguredSetup.md

 }
 ```

-#### Artifacts POST /api/artifacts
+#### Artifacts: POST /api/artifacts
-Create an artifact that contains value "Hello World" with the following Request body
+Create an artifact that contains DWD weather data with the following Request body
 ```json
 {
     "title": "Artifact",